How early is too early to get a flu shot?

-Normally your blood doesn’t have a large number of eosinophils.
+Normally your blood doesn’t contain a large number of eosinophils.
 Your body may produce more of them in response to an allergic reaction.
-Patients suffering from eosinophilic esophagitis may be eating food which is causing the eosinophils to go to the esophagus without knowing it.
+Patients suffering from eosinophilic esophagitis may be eating food that’s causing the eosinophils to go to the esophagus without knowing it.
 Over time they develop enough inflammation that patients start to exhibit symptoms.

 Eosinophilic esophagitis may be linked to allergens in the air and conditions like asthma.
 Environmental allergens such as dust mites, pollen, mold and animals could also play a role.

 The symptoms of eosinophilic esophagitis are identical to acid reflux and include trouble swallowing, chest and upper abdominal pain, heartburn and food getting stuck in your throat — which is a medical emergency and should be treated as such.

 Treating eosinophilic esophagitis requires collaboration between your allergist and a gastroenterologist.
 Such collaboration of care is a hallmark benefit of seeking care at The Ohio State University Wexner Medical Center.
 Your team may suggest food allergy testing to provide recommendations for dietary changes.
 While no specific medication can cure EoE, certain acid reducers and proton pump inhibitors can help reduce the redness and swelling in your esophagus.

 In severe cases, your doctor may recommend a procedure to stretch or dilate your esophagus if it has narrowed.